MuaazH/RTW_SCRIPTHOOK/README.md

 Please Visit: [taxpayersforpeace.org](https://taxpayersforpeace.org)

 # Work In Progress
-- I added the ability to destroy core_building (goverment building)
-- Walls not disappearing after being destroyed was fixed

 I'm adding features as I go along, I don't really have a plan.
 I welcome new ideas.
 Someone should probably write some docs for this crap